 Supporting local agriculture, the park offers pump pits and electricity supply along the waterways, favoring eco-friendly electric pumps over traditional diesel generators that could be noisy and non-environmental friendly.

-As the LVNP nears completion, its expanded wetlands have become an attractive spot for many bird species to forage, rest and breed.
+Expanded wetlands in LVNP have become an attractive spot for many bird species to forage, rest and breed.
 Our works to enhance LVNP’s high-value ecosystems have rejuvenated its wetlands, creating a better habitat that continues to draw an increasing variety of birds to this bird paradise.